ASUN Internship Program

 What is the ASUN Internship Program?

-The ASUN Internship Program is an opportunity for students to become involved and experienced in the daily operations of student leadership at the University of Nevada, Reno.
+The ASUN Internship Program is an opportunity for students to become experienced in the daily operations of student leadership at the University of Nevada, Reno.
 Throughout the program, students will be paired with an officer to shadow them in their roles and help create and contribute to our vibrant campus community.
 This experience is an opportunity to gain hands-on experience in student leadership and directly work with ASUN officers to contribute to the diverse community at the University of Nevada, Reno.

 What do ASUN Interns do?